-Its large color screen, range of tasks, lifetime warranty and ease of use make the SeekOne SK860 a winner and one of the best OBD2 scanners around.
+Its large color screen, range of tasks, lifetime warranty and ease of use make the SeekOne SK860 a winner.

-The price for this is a handheld scanner that at 7.8 x 3.8 x 1.2 inches and 11.2 ounces can feel bulky and heavy.
+The price for this is a handheld scanner that can feel bulky and heavy.
 Its soft rubber bumpers and rugged design mean you don't have to baby the SK860, and it comes with a 58-inch cord and bright, 2.8-inch color display.

 Its eight-button navigation scheme and icon-based interface are easier to use than budget scanners.
-The SK850 has a one-button I/M preinspection readiness key along with a green (no-fault codes), yellow (intermittent problems) and red (permanent-problem codes) LED scheme.
-It examined the battery and showed live data, like engine speed, oxygen sensor readings and coolant temperature, then found my introduced fault and turned off the check engine light.
+The SK850 has a one-button I/M pre-inspection readiness check along with a green (no-fault codes), yellow (intermittent problems) and red (permanent-problem codes) LED scheme.

 The SK860 does much more than typical handheld scanners and comes with a padded case, but its lifetime warranty makes it stand out from the crowd.

 Read our full SeekOne SK860 review.